Main Navigation

 Lisa Blecker

-Lisa is the Colorado Environmental Pesticide Education Program (CEPEP) Manger and the Administrator for the Pesticide Regulatory Education Program (PREP).
+Lisa is the Director of the Colorado Environmental Pesticide Education Program (CEPEP) and the Administrator for the Pesticide Regulatory Education Program (PREP).
 As a pesticide safety educator, she delivers pesticide safety Train-the-Trainer programs for those who train fieldworkers and pesticide handlers throughout the state.
 She oversees the revision of study guides and exams for applicators seeking their private and commercial applicator certificates and licenses, delivers continuing education programs for pest management professionals statewide, and teaches an undergraduate course, Understanding Pesticides.

 Hannah Geisterfer